grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 ### Example 3: More than one exception

 The previous two examples assume there is only one exception to the rule.
 However, this concept can be extended to more values, as long as it is a finished, discrete set.
-If there are multiple exceptional values that produce the same behavior, I usually try to cover them all by using the mentioned `[Theory]` feature of xUnit.net.
-I'll demonstrate it by taking the previous example of granting access and assuming that this time, both administrator and auditor are allowed to use the feature.
+If multiple exceptional values produce the same behavior, I usually try to cover them all by using the mentioned `[Theory]` feature of xUnit.net.
+I'll demonstrate it by taking the previous example of granting access and assuming that this time, both administrators and auditors are allowed to use the feature.
 A Statement for behavior would look like this:

 ```csharp
 [Theory]